Chapter 12 — Register Contracts

 ld a, (hl)

-Register-care is not linting for style.
-It is boundary checking at subroutine calls — turning “I thought HL was still valid” into a diagnostic with a line number.
+Register contracts are not linting for style.
+They are boundary checking at subroutine calls — turning “I thought HL was still valid” into a diagnostic with a line number.

 A contract is the boundary between caller and callee